wallaby-rails/wallaby-rails/README.md

 There are two ways to set up authentication:

-1. Easily tell Wallaby which controller to inherit from.
+1. Simply tell Wallaby which controller to inherit from.
 The controller should have `authenticate_user!` and `current_user` implemented:

     ```ruby
     #!config/initializers/wallaby.rb